ntechdevelopers/ntech.readmedoc/docs/source/deployments/docker_file.rst

 ``WORKDIR /app`` now we can use COPY . . it mans the relative path in this case  /app/ .

 If the file name has spaces it will cause syntax errors. for example hello world.txt we need to make an entry like array of strings.
-Like ``COPY [”hello world.txt”, “.”] ``.
+Like ``COPY ["hello world.txt", "."]``.

 ADD is like COPY but by using ADD we can copy files using the URL as well.
-Example: ``ADD http://…/file.json ``.
+Example: ``ADD http://…/file.json``.

 The another advantage of ADD is if we copy the compressed file it will automatically un-compress the files.

 **Excluding Files and Directories**

 For excluding flies & directories like in git docker uses ``.dockerignore`` file to ignore.
-In that file we can mention files and directories. for example ``node_modules/ ``, Here we are excluding the node third-party libraries in node application development.
+In that file we can mention files and directories. for example ``node_modules/``, Here we are excluding the node third-party libraries in node application development.
 By using it we can reduce the transferring context.

 **Running Commands**